Pylons/pyramid/docs/narr/urldispatch.rst

-When a ``view`` attribute is attached to a route configuration, :mod:`repoze.bfg` ensures that a :term:`view configuration` is registered that will always be found when the route path pattern is matched during a request.
+When a ``view`` attribute is attached to a route configuration, :mod:`repoze.bfg` ensures that a :term:`view configuration` is registered that will always be found when the route pattern is matched during a request.
 To do so:

 - A special route-specific :term:`interface` is created at startup time for each route configuration declaration.